ProzorroUKR/openprocurement.api/docs/source/tendering/config/min_bids_number.rst

 .. http:example:: http/min-bids-number-tender-unsuccessful.http
    :code:

-* If the value `hasAuction:true`, `minBidsNumber=1` is set and `bids=1` are submitted after the end of the bid acceptance period, the system automatically registers the participant as a potential winner, the purchase is transferred to the status `active:qualification`.
+* If the value `hasAuction:true`, `minBidsNumber=1` is set and `bids=1` are submitted after the end of the bid acceptance period, the system automatically registers the participant as a potential winner, the purchase is transferred to the status `active.qualification`.

 Let's create a tender `aboveThresholdUA` with configuration `minBidsNumber=1` and 1 bid: